CaliHam/rock-paper-scissors/README.md

 ## Rock, Paper, Scissors... and more?

 ### Abstract
 This Rock, Paper, Scissors site will allow a user to play two different game mode against a computer.
 The first mode is classic: rock, paper, scissors.
 The more difficult mode is elements, where the options are cryo, hydro, geo, electro, and pyro; taken from the popular RPG: Genshin Impact.
 The user will always pick their mode and character, and the computer's choice is randomized.
 Upon first load into the webpage, the user will be greeted with a log in page that will allow them to save their game and come back to continue.
+[Click here](https://caliham.github.io/rock-paper-scissors/) to visit the site!

 ### Installation Instructions
 1. Fork this repository [here](https://github.com/CaliHam/rock-paper-scissors)